Testing 2D temperature models in Bayesian retrievals of atmospheric properties from hot Jupiter phase curves: Methodology

 \subsection{2D atmospheric temperature models}

 We describe four parametric temperature models for the atmospheres of hot Jupiters.
-All of the models use the one-dimensional analytical TP profile of \cite{guillot_radiative_2010} to describe temperature as a function of pressure, but can also be easily interfaced with other parametric TP profiles.
+Model 4 is our proposed model, and the other three simpler models are included for comparison.
+While all of the models use the one-dimensional analytical TP profile of \cite{guillot_radiative_2010} to describe temperature as a function of pressure, they can also be easily interfaced with other parametric TP profiles.
 The Guillot profile is given by equation (29) of \cite{guillot_radiative_2010}

 where $\tau$ is the infrared optical depth defined by